 In keeping true to the concept of this blog, “Follow the life of an ERP developer, one post at a time,” this post allows you to “follow” something that I needed to crush – deleting files older than a specific number of days or hours including subfolders.

 Many moons ago, I created an application that created log files capturing event details.
-The log files’ sole Delete Key In Bluepurpose was to review events and troubleshoot issues when processing these events.
+The log files’ sole purpose was to review events and troubleshoot issues when processing these events.
 The files are saved in a folder structure divided and grouped by Year, Month, and Event Type.
 The grouping is helpful for troubleshooting and finding specific transactions, but with several types of events and, at times, a decent volume, there can be a decent amount of disk space wasted; realistically, there isn’t a need to keep diagnostic logs forever.
 The data does become stale after a certain period.

 I created this PowerShell script to delete files from a folder and subfolders older than a certain number of hours from the time of script execution: